butterygg/lp_analysis/chain_tvl_mktshare/solana/2025-09-18-to-2025-10-01/il_report.md

 <details><summary>Oracle Question used to resolve metric value</summary>

-Use the DefiLlama API historical chain TVL endpoint at https://api.llama.fi/v2/historicalChainTvl/solana.Use the global DefiLlama TVL endpoint at https://api.llama.fi/charts to obtain the total TVL across all chains.
-For each series, return the value from the record with the greatest timestamp at or before 2025-10-01 00:00:00 UTC (UTC).Compute the solana TVL share as (chain TVL / total TVL) * 100.
+Use the DefiLlama API historical chain TVL endpoint at https://api.llama.fi/v2/historicalChainTvl/solana.
+Use the global DefiLlama TVL endpoint at https://api.llama.fi/v2/historicalChainTvl to obtain the total TVL across all chains.
+For each series, return the value from the record with the greatest timestamp at or before 2025-10-01 00:00:00 UTC (UTC).
+Compute the solana TVL share as (chain TVL / total TVL) * 100.
 Multiply that percentage by 100, then report as an integer, rounded up.

 </details>